Fammemeem/Appointment_Portal/README.md

 - User Management: Includes "Add New Doctor" and "Add New Patient"
 - Appointment Booking: Includes "Schedule Appointment"
 - Settings: Includes "Change Password" and "Logout" The Admin can create doctor and patient profiles by entering relevant information.
-Additionally, the Admin can schedule appointments and edit them as needed.
+Additionally, the Admin can schedule appointments and filter, edit, and download information as needed.

 ## How to run this project:
 - Clone this project